sveltejs/svelte/site/content/docs/02-template-syntax.md

 The `<svelte:self>` element allows a component to include itself, recursively.

-It cannot appear at the top level of your markup; it must be inside an if or each block to prevent an infinite loop.
+It cannot appear at the top level of your markup; it must be inside an if or each block or passed to a component's slot to prevent an infinite loop.

 ```sv
 <script>